impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 || :
 ```

-Lastly, [this StackOverflow article](https://web.archive.org/web/20220804070349/https://superuser.com/questions/1022374/what-does-mean-in-the-context-of-a-shell-script){:target="_blank" rel="noopener"} mentions that the intention of `|| :` is to prevent the `read` command from erroring out, or returning a non-successful exit code.
+Lastly, [this StackOverflow article](https://web.archive.org/web/20220804070349/https://superuser.com/questions/1022374/what-does-mean-in-the-context-of-a-shell-script){:target="_blank" rel="noopener" } mentions that the intention of `|| :` is to prevent the `read` command from erroring out, or returning a non-successful exit code.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>